textpattern/textpattern.github.io/faqs/where-can-i-get-the-default-templates.md

+---
+layout: document
+category: FAQs
+published: false
+title: Where Can I Get The Default Templates?
+description: Directions on where to locate the source code for the Textpattern default front-side theme.
+---

 # Where can I get the default templates?

 Textpattern 4.7.0 introduced front-side theme support.
 The pages, forms and styles for the Textpattern default theme are maintained in a repository.